 A prominent example of this is Instagram Reels.
 The new video section in the style of TikTok promises enormous organic reach since mid-2020.
-The advantage is that you don't need thousands of followers to be successful with Reels.
-The only important thing is that you create unique content that appeals to people and captivates them.
+The advantage: You don't need tens of thousands of followers to be successful there.
+The only important thing is that you make unique content that appeals to people and captivates them.
 Then it's possible even for completely new profiles to grow quickly and generate a large reach.

-Example: The sustainable fashion brand Armed Angels shows different ways to integrate sustainability into everyday life in its reels.
+Example: The sustainable fashion brand Armed Angels shows in its reels different ways to integrate sustainability into everyday life.
 Here, for example, "5 ways to eco-friendly living".

 For shop owners, Instagram Shopping is of course the most interesting function.
 You can create a small shop directly on your Instagram site and display your products, including prices and descriptions.